devutmani/FORAI/README.md

 # FORAI
-Past Papers and Practice Material
+Past Papers and Practice Material FOR AI STUDENTS